paleobiologyGrader/bfgeosci541/lab1_paleo.md

 3. RandomNormal <- rnorm(70, mean=34.89, sd=13.70665)

-4. The actual function in answer to this problem is the second one, but I created the first to use within the second.
+4. The actual function in answer to this problem is the second one (distcompavg), but I created the first to use within the second.

 > compareDists <- function(x,y,iterations) {